jcondor98/statistics/docs/homeworks/homework-5.md

 smaller than $\tilde{x}$ and half the samples are larger than $\tilde{x}$.

 Formally, let $X = { x_1, x_2, \dots, x_n }$ be a sorted sequence of samples
 (in growing order).
-Then the mean is defined as:
+Then the median is defined as:

 <div>
 $$